-The Government will consider this information and, by the end of 2022, the Ministers of Climate Change and Agriculture will put forward a report outlining a system to price emissions from agricultural activities as an alternative to the ETS.
+From there, the Government will consider all this information and, by the end of 2022, the Ministers of Climate Change and Agriculture will put forward a report to Government outlining a system to price emissions from agricultural activities as an alternative to the ETS.
 The Ministers' report must address:

 - How those emissions would be priced and accounted for

 - Which activities and participants would be included

 - The methodologies for calculating emissions and removals (sequestration)